 In the planning phase of your implementation, take advantage of all JD Edwards EnterpriseOne sources of information, including the installation guides and troubleshooting information.
-A complete list of these resources appears in the preface in About This Documentation, with information about where to find the most current version of each.

-For information about the Rapid Start solution for implementation of JD Edwards EnterpriseOne systems, review the documentation available.
+For information about the Oracle Business Accelerator solution for implementation of JD Edwards EnterpriseOne systems, review the documentation available.